MyMusic

-MyMusic is an American web transmedia mockumentary sitcom created by the Fine Brothers that premiered on April 15, 2012 on the MyMusicShow YouTube channel.
+MyMusic is an American web transmedia mockumentary sitcom created by the Fine Brothers that premiered on April 15, 2012, on the MyMusicShow YouTube channel.
 The series follows a group of co-workers that are employed under a music production company.
 MyMusic is the first transmedia sitcom on YouTube.
 The series was part of YouTube's Original Channel Initiative.

+MyMusic episodes were uploaded weekly to the MyMusicShow YouTube channel, with several other shows being uploaded to the channel including The Mosh, a Q&A series with the cast; MyMusic News, a news show focused on current events in the music industry MyMusic LIVE, a live-streamed variety show; MyMusic Presents, a show where MyMusic cast members interview musicians and other artists; Gaming With Metal, a let's play series; Tumblr Tuesday, a subsequent news show replacing MyMusic News; and Sitcommentary, directors commentary from the cast and creators of the show.

 Premise

 MyMusic was the primary series that aired on the MyMusicShow YouTube channel.
 It documented the antics of MyMusic, a transmedia production company where, rather than referring to each other by name, the staff go by the varying music genres with which they associate.
 CEO and founder Indie heads the team, which consists of people following extremely different–and frequently conflicting–tastes and attitudes.
 The company claims to have been given the YouTube original channel, which brings along with it a documentary crew filming them day to day.

 The second season picks up following the burning of the MyMusic building at the conclusion of the first season.
 After this fire, Indie has the MyMusic team returning to its roots, as well as focus more on social media and the MyMusic blog.